Kangaroo (1952 film): Director

-In June 1950 Fox announced that Louis King would direct the film under a new five-year contract with the studio.
-However the following month it was announced that Lewis Milestone would direct the movie.
+In June 1950, Fox announced that Louis King would direct the film under a new five-year contract with the studio.
+However the following month, it was announced that Lewis Milestone would direct the movie.
 Milestone left for Australia on 15 August 1950.
 When he arrived, Milestone spoke highly to the Australian media about the quality of other Australian-shot films, The Overlanders and Bitter Springs.

+According to Henry Hathaway, Zanuck offered the film to Orson Welles who turned it down.

 Casting

 Tyrone Power was the first star linked with the project.
-In February 1949 Hedda Hopper reported that Fox were pursuing Cary Grant and later report claimed Gregory Peck was also considered.
-In April 1949 Fox said Jean Peters would play the female lead.
+In February 1949, Hedda Hopper reported that Fox were pursuing Cary Grant and later report claimed Gregory Peck was also considered.
+In April 1949, Fox said Jean Peters would play the female lead.